I am fond of plants that grow in unexpected places and find that human architecture is often enhanced by nature.

 Because the planting spaces in a wall tend to be small, it doesn't work to try to push well-established plants into them.
-Even if you manage to squish a well-grown plant in place, it will be prone to falling out of the wall from not having had a chance to get its roots into all the crevices.
+Even if you manage to squish a well-grown plant in place, it will be prone to falling out of the wall because it hasn't had a chance to get its roots into all the crevices.

 Instead, start with seeds or very small plants which can then send out roots to establish themselves firmly.
 Either pop a seed into a marble-sized ball of moist compost and press that into a gap in the wall or sow some seeds thinly into a seed tray and, rather than pricking them out to grow on in pots, prick them out with a bit of compost attached and slot them gently into the planting gap in your wall.
 You might find that a palette knife helps you slide them in.

 The other method is to plant well-grown plants on top of the wall or in pots right next to the wall and hope they spread or seed themselves into the wall.
 This can be a bit hit or miss!

 Good Plants for Growing in a Wall

-Plants which naturally grow cliff faces such as sea thrift are likely to tolerate growing in a wall and succulents such as stonecrop, which don't need much water, can work well.
+Plants which naturally grow on cliff faces such as sea thrift are likely to tolerate growing in a wall as are succulents such as stonecrop, which don't need much water.
 Plants with a trailing habit, such as ivy-leaved toadflax, are designed for cascading down rock faces or scree slopes and can thrive in a wall.